The Politics Collection

 What is in the collection?

-- Books on Political theory and practice, alongside specific works on Asian, African and Middle Eastern Politics in Western and vernacular languages.
+- Go through the Library Catalogue for books on Political theory and practice, alongside specific works on Asian, African and Middle Eastern Politics in Western and vernacular languages.

 - Newspapers from Africa, Asia and the Middle East in print and electronic media.

 - Databases containing qualitative and quantitative information, including statistics and financial data.

 The politics collection can be found on Level E between stacks 16 and 21.
 Classmarks range between A320-A329.
 Oversized books are shelved at the end of the collection at LA320-LA329.
 There is also a small collection of reference works on Level E.

 Works focusing on a specific country or region are shelved in the respective regional collection.
 They will have a different letter code to indicate this.

 For a full listing of classmarks and their location, please consult the Library location list.

 The collection is particularly strong on political economy, human rights and international organisations.
 The print collections include material on numerous subjects relating to political theory, systems of government and states, and practice and policy (e.g. migration, foreign aid, energy policy, elections etc…).

 For details of holdings in related subject areas see the relevant Subject Guides.